LovelyBuggies/Nino-hist/README.md

 If, while working on the project, you need any other python packages, such as for plotting, *add them to the requirements.txt*, deactivating the environment `(nino-hist)$ conda deactivate` and updating it `$ conda env update -f environment.yml -n nino-hist`.

-If your are using a Python3 virtul enviroment at the same time, you are recommended to use a different Jupyter kernel name to distinguish them `(nino-hist) $python3 -m ipykernel install --name nino-hist-conda`
+If your are using a Python3 virtul enviroment at the same time, you are recommended to use a different Jupyter kernel name to distinguish them `(nino-hist) $python3 -m ipykernel install --name nino-hist-conda`.

+Use `$ conda env remove -n nino-hist` to remove the conda environment if you do not need this anymore.
+And do not forget`$ jupyter kernelspec nino-hist` to remove kernel correspondingly (if you are using a different kernel name, `$ jupyter kernelspec list` to see your kernels).

 ## Code